tomeshnet/meshstream/librerouter.md

 Default address is 10.13.0.1.
 Connect to the WiFi is the easiest way to access.

-LuCI is pritty borken on LibreMesh
+LuCI is pretty broken on LibreMesh

 # U-Boot